ShaikhTasmiya/DeleteITKnow/README.md

 # Hello There
 ## I am your new cllg developer here
-PLease write quires here ..
+PLease feel free to write your queries here